 Large, prominently placed images are eye-catchers.
 WordPress even has a name for it: Featured Image.
 The only problem is: Starting every post again and again with a ‘featured image’ is tiring.
 Even if our reader has already decided on an article, we force her to scroll.
 It would be better to give her directly what she wants: the text.
-And let her decide for herself when exactly she wants to see the big picture.
+Letting her decide when she wants to see the big picture by using Fancy Boxes is eventually also a matter of readability:

 That means that we present the image in a smaller size first — already surrounded by the text she has chosen — and show it to her in a larger size((Featured Images should be of the size 16:9, e.g. 1200x628 order 1280:720 cf. pars pro toto wpastra.com)) when she indicates her wish by a click: